WOMEN IN FILM AWARDS

 Dr. Susan Gitimu is the director Beyond the Film(BTF).
 She is also a lecturer at Kenyatta University in the department of Communication, Media, Film and Theatre Studies.

-Grace Mercy is a Kenyan Filmmaker and is passionate about youth and women.
+Denise Kibisu is an award winning producer and is passionate about youth and women.
 She strongly believes that Film is one of the tools that helps to create a social impact.
-Mercy is also the creative Director at Beyond the Film and is also pursuing her masters in film at Kenyatta University.

 Awards Organizer